doriangironde/doriangironde/README.md

 - Building and growing **Nero**
 - Diving deeper into machine learning & model engineering
 - Shipping small useful tools in the open
+- I am also hosting all my github repos into my personal homeserver for backup purposes, I don't trust GitHub

 ---